 Our team is constantly hitting the hills, either for easy wild camping adventures or mad mountain bivvy expeditions.
 All of these outings demand the use of sleeping mats, so the ones we test always receive a huge dose of real-world use in order for us to reach our verdicts.

-Those recommended here were tested by Ben Weeks and Chris Williams.
+Those recommended here were tested by Ben Weeks and Chris Williams, as well as a handful of our dedicated Scottish Gear Testing Contingent.
 Ben is our magazine's Gear Editor and has been with Trail magazine and LFTO for over 10 years.
 Ben is a qualified Mountain Leader and Climbing Instructor.
 Chris is our Senior Writer on LFTO whose expertise in outdoor gear comes from former roles working for outdoor gear brands and his lifetime worth of hiking in his home country of New Zealand.

 Read more about how we test outdoor here.